dodyg/practical-aspnetcore/README.md

-# 138 samples for aspnetcore fundamentals (updated daily)
+# 138 samples for ASP.NET Core 2.1 fundamentals (updated daily)

 ## Note

-This branch will be `ASP.NET Core 2.1` only.
-If you want to see samples from the previous version of ASP.NET Core, check the `master` branch.

 If you are studying ASP.NET Core, I am lurking on this [Gitter Channel](https://gitter.im/DotNetStudyGroup/aspnetcore).

 ### MVC, SignalR and Blazor